zeroc-ice/ice/csharp/README.md

 > Note: The NuGet package always includes assemblies for the .NET Framework 4.5.
 >
+> If you build with Visual Studio 2019, the NuGet package also includes assemblies
+> for .NET 5.0.
+>
 > If you build with Visual Studio 2017 or Visual Studio 2019, the NuGet package
 > also includes assemblies for .NET Standard 2.0.
 >
 > If you build with Visual Studio 2019 the NuGet package include iceboxnet
-> executables targeting .NET Framework 4.5, .NET Core 3.1 and .NET Core 2.1.
+> executable targeting .NET 5, .NET Framework 4.5, .NET Core 3.1 and .NET
+> Core 2.1.
 >
 > If you build with Visual Studio 2017 the NuGet package include iceboxnet
 > executables targeting .NET Framework 4.5 and .NET Core 2.1.